 E.S.: I hear you.
 So this was not a Gandhi situation for you…

 A.S.: [laughs] Nah.
 I’ll tell you what…There were two sides to the freedom movement in India.
-There was Gandhi and a guy most people around the world don’t know about, but all Indians know.
+There were Gandhi and a guy most people around the world don’t know about, but all Indians know.
 His name is Bhagat Singh.
 Bhagat Singh was a freedom fighter.
 Bhagat Singh in India is highly respected, to most people, more respected than Gandhi because Bhagat Singh fought.
 Bhagat Singh died because of Gandhi’s movement.
-He died in prison because Gandhi would not give up his fast, and people in India have not fogotten Bhagat Singh.
-If you Google Bhagat Singh, you will see there are movies from Indians made on Bhagat Singh because he stood up and fought.
-I think its time to fight not sit back and try to have dialogue.
+He died in prison because Gandhi would not give up his fast, and people in India have not forgotten Bhagat Singh.
+If you Google Bhagat Singh, you will see there are movies from Indians made because he stood up and fought.
+I think its time to fight, not to sit back and try to have a dialogue.
 Fuck dialogue.
 We know what dialogue got us.
 Dude…you probably can’t publish any of this.

 E.S.: Well, I’m worried we could wait a long time for that, but November is not too far away.